Camilla Parker Bowles

 Our Friday evening started at High Times, a western-style pub about 5 minutes from Riccardo's.
 Apparently not a popular hang-out, the pub was nearly dead.
 I thought I saw a tumbleweed blowing amonst the tables.
 The cowboyish ambiance was rather incongruent with the jazz music; as it turns out, Riccardo HATES jazz and requested a change.
 We were all delighted with the 80's tunes then pumped.

-Since there were only two smokers in the crowd, we happily got to veto smoking in our karaoke room (usually this is a MAJOR problem as all the non-smokers end up with sore throats from the fumes in those confined little rooms).
+Since there were only two smokers in the crowd, we happily got to veto smoking in our karaoke room (usually this is a MAJOR problem as all the non-smokers end up

 It was a fantastic evening of song, pocky and grapefruit chu-his.
 Though Riccardo and I lasted only until just after 3am, the rest of the group gave 'er into the wee(r) hours - we had the room until 5am.
 Thanks to the Tochigites/Tsugans for hosting our highly entertaining Tochigishi-Night-Out (Anna, Riccardo & Treva)!!